The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 Some JMT hikers get permits from the walk-in permit system in Lyell Canyon.

-I hope you found this JMT permit guide helpful and found that it reduced your permit-grabbing anxiety.
+I hope you found this JMT permit guide helpful and that it reduced your permit-grabbing anxiety.
 Please let me know if you have any questions below – or let me know if this guide helped you grab permits successfully!

 NEW TO BACKPACKING?

-Also, if you ARE new to backpacking, and are feeling overwhelmed a bit by ALL THE THINGS, I highly recommend you check out my backpacking program.
-Join me and one badass group of women on a transformational adventure, where you will learn how to confidently go on your first ever (or perhaps your first solo) outdoor backpacking trip without the constant fear of getting lost, the debilitating worry of being unprepared, and the lurking feeling that you lack the "know-how" and skills required to stay safe on the trails.
-Click here to be the first to know when my one-of-a-kind backpacking program re-opens again for enrollment!,
+Also, if you are new to backpacking and feeling a bit overwhelmed by ALL THE THINGS, I highly recommend you check out my backpacking program.
+Join me and a badass group of women on a transformational adventure, where you will learn how to confidently go on your first ever (or perhaps your first solo) outdoor backpacking trip without the constant fear of getting lost, the debilitating worry of being unprepared, and the lurking feeling that you lack the "know-how" and skills required to stay safe on the trails.

 pin-it-button